gpac/gpac/README.md

 Per-commit [build](https://buildbot.gpac.io/) and [tests results](https://tests.gpac.io) are available.

-## Support
+## Support, ongoing tasks and bugs

 Please use [github](https://github.com/gpac/gpac/issues) for feature requests and bug reports.
 When filing a request there, please tag it as _feature-request_.

 ## Contributing
 A complex project like GPAC wouldn’t exist and persist without the support of its community.
 Please contribute: a nice message, supporting us in our communication, reporting issues when you see them… any gesture, even the smallest ones, counts.

-If you use GPAC in your published research, ! _please cite_ ! using
-- [this paper](https://dl.acm.org/doi/abs/10.1145/3339825.3394929) for recent versions (0.9 or above)
-- [this paper](https://dl.acm.org/doi/abs/10.1145/1291233.1291452) for legacy versions (0.8 or below).

-If you want to contribute to GPAC, you can find ideas at [GSoC page](https://gpac.wp.imt.fr/jobs/google-summer-of-code-ideas/) or look for ‘good first issue’ on  [github](https://github.com/gpac/gpac/issues).
+If you want to contribute to GPAC, you can find ideas at [GSoC page](https://gpac.wp.imt.fr/jobs/google-summer-of-code-ideas/) or look for a [good first issue](https://github.com/gpac/gpac/labels/good%20first%20issue).
 In any doubt please feel free to [contact us](mailto:contact@gpac.io).

 # Team
 GPAC is brought to you by an experienced team of developers with a wide track-record on media processing.